Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Introduction

 Our analysis is complementary to the recent work reported in~\cite{Calderon-Bustillo:2023} where Bayesian model selection was used to explore differences between the hybrid and the tabulated approaches with the same set of GW signals from~\cite{Guerra:2023}.
 This is a completely different approach to our model-agnostic reconstructions.
-The findings reported in~\cite{Calderon-Bustillo:2023}, where differences between tabulated and hybrid treatments of thermal effects were found to lead to differences in the post-merger GW observable by third-generation detectors at source distances $ \leq 50$ Mpc, are consistent with what is reported here.
-We find that differences in the distribution of the main frequency peaks in the post-merger GW spectra in hybrid and tabulated models can be resolved in third-generation detectors up to distances similar to those reported in~\cite{Calderon-Bustillo:2023}.
-Recently, the studies in~\cite{Raithel:2023} showed that finite-temperature effects included through the hybrid approach can be measurable with future detectors if the cold EoS is well constrained.
+The findings reported in~\cite{Calderon-Bustillo:2023}, where differences between tabulated and hybrid treatments of thermal effects were found to lead to differences in the postmerger GW observable by third-generation detectors at source distances $\leq 50$ Mpc, are consistent with what is reported here.
+We find that differences in the distribution of the main frequency peaks in the postmerger GW spectra in hybrid and tabulated models can be resolved in third-generation detectors up to distances similar to those reported in~\cite{Calderon-Bustillo:2023}.
+Recently, the studies in~\cite{Raithel:2023} showed that finite-temperature effects included through different prescriptions can be distinguished with future detectors if the cold EOS is well constrained.
+These results suggest that, depending on the choice of the EOS, the use of a self-consistent treatment of thermal effects through the tabulated approach is crucial to obtain realistic GW signals from numerical simulations.
+The use of a hybrid approach, which is an approximation of the ``real" EOS, may produce large enough changes in the simulated GW signal with respect to an actual postmerger signal.